-How long will this affect my insurance premiums?
+How long will this affect my insurance premium?

 When you have a speeding ticket or other minor conviction on your driving record, you may wonder how long do speeding tickets affect insurance.
 Any conviction that appears on your driving record remains on your driving record for three years from the conviction date (the date the ticket is paid, or you were convicted in court).
 As a result, traffic violations listed on your driving record can affect your insurance for up to three years starting from the policy effective date and, for any new traffic violations, at the time of policy renewal.

 Here is a list of some common tickets, and their classification in terms of insurance rate increases:

 - Crowding vehicle with more people than seatbelts

 - Driving with an insecure load